 Hacks/Apps For Activists

-The Hacks/Apps for Activists Project seeks to identify recurring problems and stumbling blocks that organizers and change agents routinely encounter in their work and to build and deploy open source tools that solve those problems.
+Toolkits for Action (previously Hacks for Activists) is a project that seeks to identify recurring problems and stumbling blocks that organizers and change agents routinely encounter in their work and to build and deploy open source tools that solve those problems.

 We’ve identified two problems in the public-facing part of an organizer’s work.
 Both relate to the logistics of pulling off large public meetings – especially rallies and outdoor events.
 The first is the issue of getting attendees to sign in or register their presence to the event organizers.
 We’d like to banish the clip board and manual sign in sheets!
 To do this we are looking to build a “SignMeUp” tool that uses